 Both Pressbooks and Manifold are free for current UW faculty, staff, and students.
 Setting up an account looks different for each platform:

 Manifold and Pressbooks are similar in some ways, but they have different strengths.
 Consider these questions to help you decide between Pressbooks and Manifold:

 Do you want to make it easy to remix and revise the content of your digital book project later?
 Is it important to you to choose a platform that’s set up to help others build on your work?

 - Yes — Pressbooks provides options for easily licensing your entire book or individual chapters in a way that allows others to reuse them (while still crediting you).
+You can also easily clone and remix openly licensed textbooks in the Pressbooks Directory.
 It lends itself toward supporting open educational resources (OER), which are free of cost for students and allow for other instructors to reuse your work in their classrooms.